Downlink/test/Readme.md

   ************************************************/

-   // Create an alias rd of remote device 100 let rd = client.accessDevice(deviceId);
+   // Create an alias rd of the remote device you want to access let rd = client.accessDevice(deviceId);

   // watch using a default poll interval of 5 secs